systemli/userli/UPGRADE.md

 # Upgrade documentation

+## Upgrade from 3.1.0 or lower

+Userli migrated from swiftmailer-bundle to symfony/mailer.
+Remove environment variable `MAILER_URL` and replace it with `MAILER_DSN`.
+See `.env` file for the syntax.

 ## Upgrade from 3.0.0 or lower

 The new twofactor authentication (2FA) feature requires the database schema to